rallepalaveev/A2DVI/README.md

 * v2.0:
   program [A2DVI-Firmware](https://github.com/ThorstenBr/A2DVI-Firmware) to RPI Pico.
 * v2.2:
   program [A2DVI-Firmware](https://github.com/ThorstenBr/A2DVI-Firmware) to RPI Pico.
+* v2.3:
+  program [A2DVI-Firmware](https://github.com/ThorstenBr/A2DVI-Firmware) to RPI Pico.
+* v2.4:
+  program [A2DVI-Firmware](https://github.com/ThorstenBr/A2DVI-Firmware) to RPI Pico.

 ## Procedure to activate VGA mode